wandb/docs/docs/guides/registry/link_version.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Link an artifact version to a collection
+# Link an artifact version to a registry

 Interactively link and view artifact versions in collection with the Registry App or Artifact browser.